tdurgasaranya/activity03-mlr/day01-quantitative-explanatory/README.md

   installed.
 Be sure to check both your **User Library** and **System Library**.

-- If either of these are not currently listed, type the following in your **Console** pane and press Enter/Return afterwards.
+- If this is not currently listed, type the following in your **Console** pane and press Enter/Return afterwards.

   ``` r
   install.packages("GGally")